EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * A USB-A female to Xbox Controller male/plug adapter.
 These are a few £/$ on eBay.
 * A total of two micro USB cables.
 Most Leonardos come with one.
 * (Optional) Another Arduino (Uno/Leonardo/Micro/Pro Micro) and some male to female jumper wires to re-flash the bootloader onto the Leonardo if something goes wrong when using Avrdude.
-If you follow the instructions it won't.
-You could also use a dedicated AVR hardware programmer, of course.
+If you follow the instructions and - in particular - are very careful to reproduce the Avrdude command correctly, it won't.
+You could of course use a dedicated AVR hardware programmer for this, if you have one.

 ### Hardware build